TZstatsADS/Spring2021-Project4-group1/README.md

 	+ **He, Changhao**: Implemented Inverse propensity score algorithm, contributed to PPT.
 	+ **Maslova, Olha**: Implemented and fine tuned Propensity score function, wrote final report, contributed to PPT, run the test of all algorithms, updated GitHub ReadMe files.
 	+ **Morrissey, Mark**: Implemented and fine tuned Regression estimation algorithm, contributed to PPT and final report.
-	+ **Yang, Qizhen**: Collaborated on implementing the Doubly robust estimation algorithm, contributed to PPT.
+	+ **Yang, Qizhen**: Collaborated on implementing the Doubly robust estimation algorithm, contributed to PPT and final report.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.